timKraeuter/MODELS-2021/example_implementation_groove/README.md

 ```
 Constraint 3 is analog to constraint 2.

-**All constraints are fulfilled by the state space,i.e., the models.**
+**All constraints are fulfilled by the state space, i.e., the models.**

 ## Further resources:
 - Groove Demo: [Basic functionality](https://www.youtube.com/watch?v=R2beaSQ9-NM&t=626s).